The name Elymas in the Bible

 Perhaps the name Elymas is formed from the relatively late Hebrew word אלו, which indicates a kind of conditional Boolean statement: even though, even if.
 It's used only twice in the Old Testament, in Ecclesiastes 6:6 and Esther 7:4.

 Perhaps the author of Acts added his remark on the name Elymas with the purpose of satire.
 Even though he's called a Son Of Jesus, If Only He [Could] Save.

 Other possibilities are that Elymas is a Hellenized version of the Hebrew name Elam (see that name for etymology) and may mean Hidden, Eternity or Young Man.
-Then it is possible that Elymas came from the place called Elim, which means Strong Trees.
+Then it is possible that Elymas came from the place called Elim, which means Big Trees.

 But on the other hand, perhaps Bar-Jesus' other name was indeed the Arabic word for sage, and Luke inserted it simply for reference purposes.
 The reader might want to check the story, and then it's always handy to have all aliases.